canonical/k8s-snap/docs/src/snap/howto/ceph.md

 how to integrate Canonical Kubernetes with a Ceph cluster.
 Specifically, by the end of this tutorial you'll have a Kubernetes pod with a mounted RBD-backed volume.
 RBD stands for RADOS Block Device and it is the abstraction used by Ceph to provide reliable and distributed storage.
-This how to is adapted from [block-devices-and-kubernetes].
+This how-to guide is adapted from [block-devices-and-kubernetes].

 ## What you'll need